 Cernit polymer clay contains pvc and a plasticizer.
 However, polymerising only occurs during baking.
 This is when the clay hardens.
 Above all, Cernit polymer clay must be kept away from heat sources.
 It will start to harden around 110 C. If however you need to cure it, do not exceed the recommended temperature of 110°C-130°C (230-266°F) and the duration of 30 minutes or you wont get the right colour and it will harden completely.

-You can use this polymer clay for 8 years.
-It is liked for making decorative items such as jewellery (earrings, bracelets, pendants…), figurines, accessories, miniature food or even for customisation and restoration of furnitures and modeling.
+You can use Cernit polymer clay for 8 years.
+Furthermore, It is liked for making decorative items such as jewellery (earrings, bracelets, pendants…), figurines, accessories, miniature food or even for customisation and restoration of furnitures and modeling.

-Children as well as adults or professionnal artisans or jewellery makers use this polymer clay.
+Children as well as adults or professionnal artisans or jewellery makers use Cernit polymer clay.

-The large colour range allows begins and more experienced users to vary shades without having to mix colours.
+The large colour range allows beginners and more experienced users to vary shades without having to mix colours.

 Their are many different shades and effets of Cernit:

 - Number one : 42 opaque colours, glossy after polishing.
 Available in 56, 250 or 500g in certain colours.